 That’s all there is to migrating safely to the new Facebook Pixel.
 Feel free to explore the new features of the new pixel, and set up advanced events and custom audiences to improve your overall marketing strategies.

-In this guide, we’ve discussed what the Facebook Pixel is, and how to get the most out it.
+In this guide, we’ve discussed what the Facebook Pixel is, and how to get the most out of it.

 Just getting started?
 This is how you set up a Facebook retargeting campaign with the Facebook Pixel:

-Hopefully you’ve found this guide useful.
+Hopefully, you’ve found this guide useful.
 Do you have any questions?
 Leave a comment below.

 Using WordPress?
 Check out our Facebook Pixel WordPress plugin, Pixel Cat.
 It’s a lightweight WordPress plugin that does all the hard work of embedding the Facebook Pixel code into your website for you so you don’t have to add the code yourself.